Agreements With Overseas Institutions And Cross-Border Activities

-Indiana University values relationships with universities and agencies in other countries involving academic exchanges, overseas study, and development assistance programs (under unilateral, multilateral, and consortial agreements), and the President of the University acting through the Vice President for International Affairs determines whether the University is to enter into and maintain relationships of such nature.
+Indiana University values relationships with institutions of higher education, agencies, and various types of other entities in other countries involving academic exchanges, overseas study, and development assistance programs (under unilateral, multilateral, and consortial agreements), and the President of Indiana University acting through the Vice President for International Affairs determines whether the university is to enter into and maintain relationships of such nature.

-This policy is in place to make certain any international affiliation IU enters into is not only mutually beneficial but also sustained and active for the duration of its term.
-An application process that evaluates the partner institution’s ranking and prospective exchange activities as well as an annual review of collaborative efforts accomplishes this.
-Finally, this policy is a resource for IU faculty and staff, outlining the factors that contribute to a positive linkage between IU and other universities and the process for establishing an international linkage and exchange.
+This policy is in place to make certain that any international affiliation IU enters into is not only mutually beneficial, but is also sustained and active for the duration of its term.
+This is accomplished through an application process that evaluates the partner institution’s ranking and/or reputation and the prospective activities, as well as an annual review of collaborative efforts.
+Finally, this policy is a resource for IU faculty and staff that outlines the factors that contribute to positive linkages between IU and overseas institutions and identifies the process for establishing such linkages.

-Cross-border academic programs present special circumstances that have an impact on the reputation of the university, may raise health and safety considerations, and require compliance with foreign laws.
+Cross-border academic programs present special circumstances that have an impact on the reputation of IU, may pose financial risks to IU and/or the IU unit, raise health and safety considerations, and require compliance with foreign laws.
 Thus, detailed and thoughtful review prior to implementation is essential.
-The offering of IU degrees in an international context raises quality assurance questions about admissions, course content, faculty credentials, student registration and fee payments as they are applied in new contexts.
+The offering of IU degrees in an international context raises quality assurance questions about admissions, course content, faculty credentials, and student registration and fee payments as they are applied in new contexts.
 These contexts often involve unfamiliar institutional cultures and regulatory environments.
-For such reasons, the 2008 International Strategic Plan calls for the inclusion in this policy of an application procedure and approval process for offshore programs.
-The goals of this portion of the policy are to develop cross-border programs of the highest quality, to protect the reputation of IU, and to guard the interests of students, faculty, and staff who participate in these programs.
+This policy is designed to develop cross-border programs of the highest quality, to protect the reputation of IU, to ensure compliance with U.S. export control laws and regulations, to ensure compliance with FIN-TRE-121, Establishing and Modifying Revenue Producing Activities (RPA) regarding Revenue Producing Activities, and to guard the interests of students, faculty, and staff who participate in these programs.

-Chancellors, deans, chairs, faculty, and staff are advised to contact OVPIA in advance of extensive planning of any overseas initiative, in order to determine the fit between the proposed activity, IU’s International Strategic Plan and university-wide policies that will govern implementation of the activity.
+The Provost, campus Chancellors, deans, chairs, faculty, and staff are advised to contact the OVPIA in advance of extensive planning of any overseas initiative in order to determine the fit between the proposed activity, IU’s International Strategic Plan and university-wide policies that will govern implementation of the activity.

-Reference the OVPIA website or contact the OVPIA personnel listed below for specific guidelines for the activity you are proposing.
+Reference the IU Global website or contact the OVPIA personnel listed below for specific guidelines for the proposed program, project, or activity.

-“Primary agreement” (a/k/a Memorandum or Agreement of Friendship and Cooperation) is a university-wide agreement that facilitates multi-level partnerships with a peer university.
-A Primary agreement does not involve a commitment to specific action but does confirm the institutional intent to develop a wide range of collaborative activities, which is documented by the signatures of the president or highest ranking officer of each institution.
+“Primary agreement” (a/k/a Memorandum or Agreement of Friendship and Cooperation) is a university-wide agreement that facilitates multi-level partnerships with an overseas institution, typically an institution of higher education or research, that complements the academic and research strengths of IU.
+A Primary agreement does not involve a commitment to specific action, but does confirm the institutional intent to develop a wide range of collaborative activities, which is documented by the signatures of the president or highest ranking officer of each institution.

-“Sub-agreement” (a/k/a implementation plan) occurs under the umbrella of a Primary agreement and contains a detailed, functional plan for specific collaborative activities and engagements between units of the two institutions.
-Partnering units are most commonly departments, schools or campuses and their counterparts at the foreign university.
-These agreements include specific plans, timetables and budgetary arrangements.
-Strategic partnerships include multiple Sub-agreements.
+“Sub-agreement” occurs under the umbrella of a Primary agreement and contains a detailed, functional plan for specific collaborative activities and engagements between units of the two institutions.
+Partnering units are most commonly IU departments, schools or campuses and their counterparts at the overseas institution.
+These agreements include specific plans, timetables, and budgetary arrangements.

-“Offshore academic program” refers to the offering of an IU degree, minor or certificate program to IU or international students at an international site.
+“Offshore academic program” refers to the offering of an IU degree, minor, or certificate program to IU students and/or international students at an international site.
 Typically, such programs are offered in only one or two disciplines.
 There are several types of offshore degree programs including joint and dual degree programs and free-standing degree and certificate programs.

-“Joint degree” programs occur when two partner universities collaborate to offer a degree program that neither would have the resources to offer by itself but which can be offered when combining expertise and instruction.
+“Joint degree” programs occur when two partner institutions of higher education collaborate to offer a degree program that neither would have the resources to offer by itself, but which can be offered when combining expertise and instruction.
 These programs usually involve a two-way flow of students and substantial collaboration between faculty members.
 Upon completion of the degree program, both institutions’ names appear on the diploma.

-“Dual degree” programs are those in which two universities enable students to earn two degrees, one from each partner university.
-In dual degree programs, students typically take a portion of the courses required for the degree at one university and additional courses at the overseas partner university.
-Then, based upon the articulation of courses that has been agreed upon, each university awards its own degree for the work that the student has completed.
+“Dual degree” programs are those in which two institutions of higher education enable students to earn two degrees, one from each partner institution.
+In dual degree programs, students typically take a portion of the courses required for the degree at one institution and additional courses at the overseas partner institution.
+Then, based upon the articulation of courses that has been agreed upon, each institution awards its own degree for the work that the student has completed.

-“Twinning programs” (a/k/a “sandwich programs”) offer international students one to three years of a U.S. degree at a partner institution abroad and one to three years at a U.S. university.
+“Twinning programs” (a/k/a “sandwich programs”) offer international students one to three years of a U.S. degree at a partner institution abroad and one to three years at a U.S. institution of higher education.
 These programs resemble a branch campus because the overseas courses match the content and standards of the U.S. program, are recorded on a U.S. transcript, and are accepted as applicable to U.S. degree requirements.
-But the goal of these programs is for students to transfer to a university in the United States.
+But the goal of these programs is for students to transfer to an institution of higher education in the United States.
 Students in such programs obtain only one U.S. degree.

-“Overseas distance education programs” deliver IU credit and non-credit courses, degrees and certificates to students at locations abroad.
+“Overseas distance education programs” deliver IU credit and non-credit courses, degrees, and certificates to students at locations abroad.
 This activity is covered by this policy when it includes international partners who assist with teaching, administration and/or student support, or when the distance education program requires a written agreement with a foreign entity.
 Such programs might, for example, contract with an educational company in a particular country to admit students, hold classroom sessions, administer tests, and monitor progress.
-In other cases, the distance program might be integrated into the offerings of an approved partner university.
+In other cases, the distance program might be integrated into the offerings of an approved partner institution of higher education.

 “Facilitated transfer admission agreements” (a/k/a credit articulation/admission agreements) facilitate the flow of students from an overseas institution to an IU campus with articulation agreements for credit transfer to IU.
 These agreements lead to conferral of an IU degree.

-“Externally funded (technical assistance) projects” are projects funded by the U.S. government, multi-national agencies, foundations or corporations.
+“Externally funded (technical assistance) projects” are projects funded by the U.S. government, multi-national agencies, foundations, or corporations.
 Signature authority for IU’s contract and grant activities resides with the Associate Vice President for Research Administration, including when the granting agency or subcontract agreement is with a foreign entity.
-Such activities are covered by this policy and require separate application to OVPIA only when they involve delivery of IU academic programs abroad (either on-site or via distance) or the establishment of an IU legal presence abroad (e.g., registration as a legal entity in the foreign country, payment of taxes to a foreign government, opening of project bank accounts abroad; hiring of direct employees).
-While this policy does not require application or committee approval for all components of IU overseas technical assistance projects, OVPIA will be pleased to advise units considering other high risk activities such as hiring independent contractors in the foreign country for a period greater than 90 days; long-term lease or purchase of housing or vehicle in the foreign country; and administration of large custodial funds internationally.
+Externally funded projects are covered by this policy and require separate application to the OVPIA only when the foreign entity requires an affiliation agreement with IU, or when the externally funded activities involve delivery of IU academic programs abroad (either on-site or via distance) or the establishment of an IU legal presence abroad (e.g., registration as a legal entity in the foreign country, payment of taxes to a foreign government, opening of project bank accounts abroad; hiring of direct employees).
+While this policy does not require application or committee approval for all components of IU overseas technical assistance projects, the OVPIA will be pleased to advise units considering other high risk activities such as hiring independent contractors in the foreign country for a period greater than 90 days; long-term lease or purchase of housing or vehicle in the foreign country; and administration of large custodial funds internationally.

-“Institutional presence” is when overseas units of a U.S. university such as overseas offices, field schools or centers are established in association with overseas partner universities, organizations, or consortia.
+“Institutional presence” is when overseas units of a U.S. institution of higher education such as overseas offices, field schools or centers are established in association with overseas partner institutions of higher education, organizations, or consortia.
 Such centers are more limited in scope than branch campuses.
-Establishing an overseas center entails legal, financial and practical considerations that impact the reputation of the university.
+Establishing an overseas center entails legal, financial and practical considerations that impact the reputation of Indiana University.

-“School of record” is used to refer to a U.S. university that has entered into a contractual relationship with a partner institution overseas in order to provide a U.S. transcript for courses offered abroad.
+“School of record” is used to refer to a U.S. institution of higher education that has entered into a contractual relationship with a partner institution overseas in order to provide a U.S. transcript for courses offered abroad.
 The U.S. institution would implement mechanisms to have oversight, assuring academic controls and quality improvement.

-Offshore “branch campuses” are degree-granting campuses of a U.S. university which are located abroad.
-In such cases, a local government, company or other third party sponsor might offer to provide the land and buildings for a campus if the university agrees to deliver degree programs.
+Offshore “branch campuses” are degree-granting campuses of a U.S. institution of higher education which are located abroad.
+In such cases, a local government, company or other third party sponsor might offer to provide the land and buildings for a campus if the U.S. institution agrees to deliver degree programs.
 The third party sponsor also may underwrite start-up and operating costs and would be a stakeholder in the operation of the campus.
 In these programs, the goal is to have students begin and end their degree programs at the branch campus.
-Such offshore campuses have yet to be proven very effective for the universities that have pursued them, often costing large sums of money to educate very small numbers of students.
+Such offshore campuses have yet to be proven very effective for the U.S. institutions that have pursued them, often costing large sums of money to educate very small numbers of students.
 A proposal for a branch campus would have to be of unusual and significant benefit to both IU and the host country, be formally initiated by the Office of the President and be approved by the IU Board of Trustees and IU’s accrediting agency, the North Central Association.

 |Affiliations procedure||Shawn Reynoldsemail@example.com|